-The emails requested contain the names of officials and under Section 40(2) of the Freedom of Information Act (FOI Act), personal data is exempt from release if disclosure would breach one of the data protection principles.
-I consider the first principle to be of most relevance in this instance.
+The requested documents contain the names of living individuals.
+Under Section 40(2) of the Freedom of Information Act (FOI Act), personal data is exempt from release if disclosure would breach one of the data protection principles.
+We consider the first principle to be of most relevance in this instance.